esphome/esphome-docs/esphomeyaml/components/sensor/index.rst

 ``on_raw_value``
 ****************

-This automation will be triggered when a new value that has passed through all filters is published.
-In :ref:`Lambdas <config-lambda>` you can get the value from the trigger with ``x``.
+This automation will be triggered whenever the sensor publishes a new value.
+Note this value is *not* pre-processed by the filters (hence raw).

 .. code-block:: yaml

     sensor:
       - platform: dallas
         # ...
-        on_value:
+        on_raw_value:
           then:
             - light.turn_on:
                 id: light_1